eXascaleInfolab/CleanImp/README.md

 ## Execution (fine-grained)

-- This section gives some examples on how to produce different analysis results on a customized config file.
-Their current configuration is geared towards a smaller experiment that can be completed in a reasonable timespan.
+- This section gives some examples on how to produce different analysis results.

+- The existing config files for classification `config_uniclass_custom.cfg` and `config_forecast_custom.cfg` create new customized experiment runs.
+Those files contain lists of available options so they can be tweaked to produce a desired experiment.
+Their default configuration is geared towards a smaller experiment that can be completed in a reasonable timespan.

 - To produce the classification and resp. forecasting experiment runs, run the following commands: